-Chocolate Hazelnut Creme Brûlée has a rich and creamy custard base that is covered with a crunchy caramelized sugar crust.
+Chocolate Hazelnut Creme Brulee made with Nutella is a rich creamy custard base that is covered with a crunchy caramelized sugar crust.

 This page may contain affiliate links.
 I only recommend products that I would use myself.
 I may earn a small commission when you make purchases through these links at no additional cost to you.
 Thank you.
 As an Amazon Affiliate, I earn from qualifying purchases.
 For more information please read my Disclosure Policy.

 - This chocolate hazelnut creme brulee tastes like the smoothest most decadent chocolate pudding you have ever had.

 - Creme brulee really is easy to make and you only need a handful of ingredients.

 Nutella creme brulee uses the same basic ingredients that all creme brulees use: cream, eggs, and salt with one special addition, I swapped chocolate hazelnut spread in for the sugar.
 The chocolate hazelnut spread is so sweet you don't need any extra sugar.

 The most common brand of chocolate hazelnut spread is Nutella.
 Many people love Nutella myself included.
 In fact, according to Mentalfloss.com one jar of Nutella is sold every 2.5 seconds throughout the world.